-- failure of the test at the research or development stage; - difficulty in accessing suitable testing samples, especially testing samples with known clinical results; - lack of clinical validation data to support the effectiveness of the test; - delays resulting from the failure of third-party suppliers or contractors to meet their obligations in a timely and cost-effective manner; - failure to obtain or maintain necessary clearances, approvals or certifications to market the test; or - lack of commercial acceptance by patients, clinicians or third-party payers.
+- failure of the test at the research or development stage; - difficulty in accessing suitable testing samples, especially testing samples with known clinical results; - lack of analytical and clinical validation data to support the effectiveness of the test, or lack of clinical utility data to support the value of the test: - delays resulting from the failure of third-party suppliers or contractors to meet their obligations in a timely and cost-effective manner; - failure to obtain or maintain necessary clearances, approvals or certifications to market the test; - manufacturing constraints due to limited energy supply in Europe or other supply constraints; or - lack of commercial acceptance by patients, clinicians or third-party payers.

 Few research and development projects result in commercial products, and success in early clinical studies often is not replicated in later studies.
 At any point, we may abandon development of new diagnostic tests, or we may be required to expend considerable resources repeating clinical studies, which would adversely impact the timing for generating potential revenue from those new diagnostic tests.
-In addition, as we develop diagnostic tests, we will have to make additional investments in our sales and marketing operations, which may be prematurely or unnecessarily incurred if the commercial launch of a test is abandoned or delayed.
+In addition, as we develop diagnostic tests, we will have to make additional investments in our laboratory operations as well as sales and marketing operations, which may be prematurely or unnecessarily incurred if the commercial launch of a test is abandoned or delayed.
 If a clinical validation study fails to demonstrate the prospectively defined endpoints of the study, we would likely abandon the development of the test or test feature that was the subject of the clinical study, which could harm our business.
+If a clinical utility study fails to demonstrate the value of a particular test, we may not be able to obtain reimbursement for the test.

 In addition, we recognize test revenue upon delivery of the patient report to the prescribing physician based on the amount we expect to ultimately realize.
 We determine the amount we expect to ultimately realize based on payer reimbursement history, contracts, and coverage.
 Upon ultimate collection, the amount received is compared to the estimates and the amount accrued is adjusted accordingly.
 We cannot be certain as to when we will receive payment for our diagnostic tests, and we must appeal negative payment decisions, which delays collections.
 Should judgments underlying estimated reimbursement change or be incorrect at the time we accrued such revenue, our financial results could be negatively impacted in future quarters.
-Furthermore, most of our European sales are denominated in Euros, and as the U.S. dollar has strengthened in recent periods relative to the Euro, our results of operations may be adversely affected even where our underlying business is performing as anticipated.
+Furthermore, most of our European sales are denominated in Euros, and if the U.S. dollar strengthens relative to the Euro, our results of operations may be adversely affected even where our underlying business is performing as anticipated.
 As a result, comparing our operating results on a period-to-period basis may not be meaningful.
 You should not rely on our past results as an indication of our future performance.
 In addition, these fluctuations in revenue may make it difficult for us, for securities analysts and for investors to accurately forecast our revenue and operating results.
 If our revenue or operating results fall below expectations, the price of our common stock would likely decline.

-If a strategy of seeking growth through acquisitions and collaborations is not successful, or if we do not successfully integrate companies or assets that we acquire into our business, our prospects and financial condition will suffer.
+If our general strategy of seeking growth through acquisitions and collaborations is not successful, or if we do not successfully integrate companies or assets that we acquire into our business, our prospects and financial condition will suffer.